Brooklyn-Style/Magic_Roll/README.md

 ![typing test](images/typing%20test.jpg)

 ### <ins>Design:
 Using [Hyperroll](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.an6umzmpc3dj "Hyperroll Keyboard Layout") as a starting point, I experimented with everything except for `H` and the vowels.
-I wanted to make a layout tailored to my preferences so that I could stop layout hopping and searching for something better.
-Hyperroll's inrolls were nice but it had some things I didn't like, namely the `PNB` pinky, vowel hand outrolls, and `LD` LSB.
-The more I used the layout, the more my preferences developed

-My goal was to make a layout with as few compromises as possible.
-I was still new to alt layouts so it took me a while to figure out my preferences but wasn't sure what those were, as I was still new to alt layouts

-tried out different things, outrolls, inner column use and one-handed strings.
-I went through about two dozen [iterations](layout_design_progression.md "Layout Design Progression") before I had something I was happy with, then added repeat and magic to improve the layout further.
+I was still new to alt layouts when I started so I didn't know exactly what I wanted besides inrolls, comfort, and a layout that would make me stop searching for something better.
+I figured out early on that I disliked the `PNB` pinky, consonant-hand outrolls, and the `LD` LSB.
+I also wasn't a fan of `G` or `J`'s placements either, as `NG` is fairly common, and `GL` and `JO` are uncomfortable row jumps.
+I ended up going through about two dozen [iterations](layout_design_progression.md "Layout Design Progression") before I had something I was happy with, then added repeat and magic to improve the layout further.

 #### *Thumb Keys:*
 Each thumb has a magic key that's used to eliminate most SFBs and make certain patterns more comfortable.
 The outputs have been kept 1:1 to make them more like normal keys and less like macros.
 This makes using them simpler and ensures you won't get banned from typing websites either.